korreman/haskies/IO.md

 Input
 -----
 Actions can also read values.
+However, *you cannot extract values from the IO context, ever*.
 For example:
 ```
 getLine :: IO String
 ```
 This will read one line from standard input and return it.
-However, you cannot extract it from the `IO` context.
-This is because the value doesn't exist until you run the program.
+You cannot simply convert it to a `String`.
 So what do we do instead?

-First, we can apply functions to the value with `(<$>)`:
+The answer is that we apply functions to the value inside with `(<$>)`:
 ```
 (<$>) :: (a -> b) -> IO a -> IO b
 ```